LqosL/Purrweb_test/README.md

 # Purrweb_test
-This is a repossitory for test task for Purrweb
+This is a repository for test task for Purrweb